 Monounsaturated fats are found in avocados, nuts and olive oil and are liquid at room temperature.
 Benefits of monounsaturated fats are the improvement of memory and lipoprotein profiles (increasing good cholesterol and lowering bad).
 They also help to protect against heart disease.

 Polyunsaturated fats are more commonly talked about as omega 3 and omega 6 fatty acids.

 Omega 3 protects against inflammation in the body.
 Omega 6 has both inflammatory and pro-inflammatory qualities.
 When omega 6 is consumed from animal products (meat, dairy and eggs), it has a pro-inflammatory effect caused by arachidonic acid content.
 Omega 6 from plant sources have an anti-inflammatory effect.

 Good sources of omega 3 include walnuts and flaxseed and for omega 6, good sources are sunflower and sesame seeds.

-Bad (LDL) cholesterol increases risk of heart disease and good (HDL) cholesterol helps to protect you against heart disease and atherosclerosis.
+Bad (LDL) cholesterol increases the risk of heart disease and good (HDL) cholesterol helps to protect you against heart disease and atherosclerosis.
 Bad (LDL) cholesterol is found in high quantities in eggs, prawns, beef and chicken.

-Foods such as olive oil, legumes and flaxseed increase good (HDL) cholesterol, so it is recommended to keep high (LDL) cholesterol foods to a minimum.
+Foods such as olive oil, legumes and flaxseed increase good (HDL) cholesterol, so it is recommended to keep high (LDL) bad cholesterol foods to a minimum.